Here’s a look at the life of David Cameron, former prime minister of the United Kingdom.

 2001 - Becomes a member of Parliament (MP) representing the town of Witney, in Oxfordshire, and serves as a member of the Home Affairs Select Committee.

 2003 - Is appointed shadow deputy leader in the House of Commons.

 May 2005 - Is appointed shadow education secretary.

 December 6, 2005 - Is elected leader of the Conservative Party.

-February 25, 2009 - Son Ivan, who suffered from cerebral palsy involving severe seizures, dies at the age of six.
+February 25, 2009 - His son Ivan, who suffered from cerebral palsy, dies at the age of 6.

 May 6, 2010 - No one party receives a majority in parliamentary elections.
 The Conservatives win 306 seats in the 650-seat House of Commons, 20 seats shy of a majority.

-May 11, 2010 - Queen Elizabeth II invites David Cameron to be the new prime minister, after Gordon Brown's resignation.
-He announces his intent to form a coalition government with the Liberal Democrat party.
+May 11, 2010 - Queen Elizabeth II invites Cameron to be the new prime minister after Gordon Brown’s resignation.
+Cameron announces his intent to form a coalition government with the Liberal Democrat party.

 July 20, 2011 - Cameron addresses an emergency session of the House of Commons about the phone hacking scandal at News Corp.
-Cameron defends his ties to Rupert Murdoch and the former editor of The News of the World, Andy Coulson, who previously worked as Cameron's communications director.
+Cameron defends his ties to Rupert Murdoch and former News of the World editor Andy Coulson, who previously worked as Cameron’s communications director.